Péter Tusor

-Péter Tusor (born 11 December 1967) is an associate professor of history at Pázmány Péter Catholic University, Hungary, where he specializes in church history.
+Péter Tusor (born 11 December 1967) is a professor of history at Pázmány Péter Catholic University, Hungary, where he specializes in church history.
 He is a doctor of the Hungarian Academy of Sciences (D.Sc.).

 Tusor is also a scientific advisor and research group leader in the MTA-PPKE Vilmos Fraknói Vatican Historical Research Group.

 Education

 He was born in Gödöllő in 1967.
 His native village was Tura in Pest County, where he completed his elementary studies, and then between 1982 and 1986 he was the student of the Piarist Secondary School of Kecskemét.
 From 1986 to 1988 he pursued theological studies in the Archiepiscopal Theological College of Eger and in the Pázmány Péter Academy of Theology.
 From 1989 to 1994 he studied history and Latin in the Faculty of Arts at Eötvös Loránd University.
 Between 1990 and 1996 he was a member of József Eötvös College.
 He attended the doctoral school of Eötvös Loránd University with a scholarship from 1994 to 1997, where he obtained his doctoral degree (Ph.D.) in history.